 As well as the National Park installation, LoRaWAN gateways are set to be installed at Newcastle Region Library, Strzelecki Lookout, Fort Scratchley, Beaumont Street Clocktower, Merewether's Townson Oval and Lynn Oval, Stockton, with other suburbs to follow.

-Newcastle City Council adopted the Newcastle Smart City Strategy in July last year.
+City Of Newcastle adopted the Newcastle Smart City Strategy in July last year.

 The document outlines an ambitious Council-led collaboration to diversify the regional economy and encourage innovation while attracting investment.